RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

  - "dependencies": put other BASIC program files' absolute paths here if they need to be compiled before debugging.
 For example, "C:\U2\UV\XDEMO\TEST".
  - "arguments": put additional debugging online· here.
 Please refer to your UniVerse / UniData user documentation for more details.
 By default, this setting doesn’t appear in the configuration file, but can be added manually if needed.

+For online mode create build task as mentioned in [Online Editing](./OnlineEditing.md)

 From the **Run and Debug** view, set the launch option to **Launch Program**.
 Then press the F5 button to start debugging.

 ![](../img/debug_launch_program.png)